ytorg/Yotter/README.md

    If you don't mind about that, you can jump to step **5.** and ignore everything about "[env]".
     - `python3 -m venv venv`
     - `source venv/bin/activate`
     > Now you are inside of the virtual environment for python.
 All instructions wiht [env] indicate that must be done inside the env if you decided to create one.
+From now on, you will always need to start the application from within the virtual env.
 5. [env] Update pip
     - `pip install --upgrade pip`
 6. [env] Install the dependencies: